BoisterousCoder/project-magic/README.md

 ## Compile The Client

-Run `ng build` to build the project.
+Run `ng build` in the root directory, to build the project.
 The build artifacts will be stored in the `public/` directory.
 Use the `-prod` flag for a production build.

-## Running Just The Server
+## Running Server side

-Run `npm test` to just start the server.
+Run `npm test` in the root directory, to start the server.
 The client will remain unchanged from the last build.

-## Code sructure
+## Code Structure

 All client source files is located in the `src/` directory, and all server source files are located in the `server/` directory.